Spousal Support / Alimony in Connecticut

 Other Common Questions About Alimony

 In Connecticut, alimony, otherwise referred to as spousal support, is money paid by one spouse to another either during the divorce, or upon the divorce becoming final, towards the other spouse's living expenses.
 It can be limited to a term of years or payable for a lifetime, depending on the particular circumstances of the case.

 Can I receive alimony before my divorce is finalized?

 Yes.
-Sometimes, the court will temporarily order alimony payments, also known as pendente lite.
-During the divorce process, the alimony order may change if the financial situations of the parties change, such as:
+Sometimes, the court will temporarily order alimony payments, also known as pendente lite orders.

 Does fault matter in determining alimony in divorce proceedings?

 The cause of the breakdown of the marriage will be considered by the Connecticut courts in making its financial awards.
 If the fault is substantial and contributes to the breakdown of the marriage, the court may compensate the party not at fault by giving that party a greater portion of the marital assets or more alimony than he or she would otherwise be awarded.
 The court will try to distribute the assets and available income as equitably as possible, taking into consideration all of the relevant facts.